Soimn/niob/design.md

 include "include_path";

-// this is a using declaration using expression;                 // imports the symbols in expression into the current scope                    (e.g. using a;      // a.x can now be accessed as x  ) using expression0 as expression1; // imports the symbols in expression0 into a new scope accessed by expression1 (e.g. using a as b; // a.x can now be accessed as b.x)
+// this is a using declaration using expression; // imports the symbols in expression into the current scope (e.g. using a;      // a.x can now be accessed as x  )

-// using also works on other declarations (but renaming with "as" is not allowed on variable and constant declarations) using name : type;              // equivalent to: name : type; using name;
+// using also works on other declarations using name : type;              // equivalent to: name : type; using name;
 using name : type : expression; // equivalent to: name : type : expression; using name;